Apple M1 vs AMD Ryzen 5 3600

 Memory & PCIe

-The Apple M1 can use up to 16 GB of memory in 2 memory channels.
-The maximum memory bandwidth is 68.2 GB/s.
-The AMD Ryzen 5 3600 supports up to 128 GB of memory in 2 memory channels and achieves a memory bandwidth of up to 51.2 GB/s.
+Up to 16 GB of memory in a maximum of 2 memory channels is supported by the Apple M1, while the AMD Ryzen 5 3600 supports a maximum of 128 GB of memory with a maximum memory bandwidth of 51.2 GB/s enabled.

 LPDDR4X-4266 Memory DDR4-3200